We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-There’s a black spot in the diamond, marring its perfection.
+There’s a black spot within its facets, marring its perfection.

 When I was shopping for an engagement ring for my wife, this inclusion was the type that jumped out first with so many diamonds I viewed in person and online.